What should I expect during my first visit?

 Dr. Greenberg published the first knee meniscus regeneration treatment in 2018.
 The team used treatments of adipose-derived regenerative cells (ADRCs) and platelet-rich plasma to regenerate meniscus and repair a torn meniscus of the knee.
 They permanently eliminated a painful, chronic condition for the patient.

 Dr. Scott Greenberg is a pioneering leader in prolotherapy, PRP, and stem cell procedures.
 He serves as the chair of the Institutional Review Board of the American Association of Stem Cell Physicians and is a founding board member.
 He was a member of the first team to repair a meniscus tear using stem cell therapy and has treated many professional and Olympic athletes among the thousands of people helped since starting his practice in 1999.
-He also has the distinction of being named Director of the Regenerative Medicine team at the Dee Adams Center for Integrative and Regenerative Medicine at the Bryn Mawr Hospital.
+Dr. Greenberg is a Medical Staff Member of The Bryn Mawr Hospital and an affiliate of The Main Line Health Dee Adams Center for Integrative and Regenerative Medicine at Bryn Mawr.
+Additionally he serves as a Clinical Professor at the Marcus Institute of Integrative Medicine at Thomas Jefferson University Hospital.

 If you or a loved one is looking for a regenerative strategy to treat your chronic conditions, fill out the form on this page to schedule an appointment or call Dr. Greenberg’s office today at (833) 440-4325.